Getting started with developing ffx subtools

 Subcommands, however, are handled differently.

-Subcommands need an AvailabilityFlag attribute added to the tool (see ffx target update for an example).
+Subcommands need an AvailabilityFlag attribute added to the tool (see a commit from the history of ffx target update for an example).
 If users want to use a subcommand, they will need to set the associated config option in order to invoke that subcommand.

 However, there are problems with this approach, such as a lack of any verification of the FIDL dependencies of the subcommand.
 Therefore, the mechanism for handling subcommands is currently being changed as of December, 2023.